nickbalestra/nickbalestra.github.io/_posts/2015-07-05-classes-and-instantiation-patterns-in-javascript.markdown

 #### Pros & Cons

 The functional pattern have the advantage of returning methods that where defined within the constructor's lexical scope, therefore creating closures (and making the object constrution pretty clear).
 The very same principle that give the functional pattern the closure advantage also define its drawback.
-As the methods are defined within the the lexical scope of the constructor, instantiating a class via the functional pattern will result in duplicating all its methods, meaning new functions stored in new spots in memory.
+As the methods are declared within the the lexical scope of the constructor, instantiating a class via the functional pattern will result in duplicating all its methods, meaning new functions stored in new spots in memory.

 * * *

 ### The Functional-shared pattern

-Born as an effort to limit the drawbacks of the functional pattern, it moves the methods declaration outside the lexical scope of the class and extending it methods by reference, in this way each istance will have pointers to the same functions without duplicating them:
+Born as an effort to limit the drawbacks of the functional pattern, it moves the methods declaration outside the lexical scope of the class, extending it methods by reference.
+In this way each istance will have pointers to the same functions without duplicating them:

 {% highlight javascript linenos %}
 var FunctionalSharedPattern = function(){